 - Decrease the speaker volume.

 - Increase the speaker volume.

-- Mute or unmute the microphones.
+- A Mute or unmute the microphones.

 - Darken the computer display.

 - Brighten the computer display.

 - Manage external displays.

 - Enable or disable the built-in wireless features.

-- Open the Settings window.
+- Dpen the Settings window.

-- Enable or disable the built-in Bluetooth features. - Open a keyboard setting page. - The key invokes the function defined by yourself.
-If no function is defined, press this key to open the Cortana personal assistant.
+- Enable or disable the built-in Bluetooth features.

+- Open a keyboard setting page.

+- Invoke the function defined by yourself.